tzfun/vue-web-terminal/README.md

 **Special note**: The `success` callback parameter of `execCmd` supports multiple data types, and the execution logic of different data types will be different:

+* If no parameters are passed, the execution will end immediately
 * Passing in a [Message](#Message) will append a message to the record and end the execution immediately
 * Pass in a [Message](#Message) array, which will append multiple messages to the record and end the execution immediately
 * Pass in a `Terminal.$Flash` object, it will enter the processing logic of [Real-time-echo(Flash)](#Flash), this execution will not end until `finish()` is called